 Faculty of Party Wall Surveyors - Why I resigned my membership ‘FFPWS - grade’ and am no longer a member FPWS.

-I am occasionally asked if I am a member of the FPWS, although nobody has the same regarding P&T, and when I say no, I am asked to explain why not, which can be quite difficult within an initial telephone call, so I decided to elaborate on the reasoning here.
+I am occasionally asked if I am a member of the FPWS, although nobody has ever asked the same regarding P&T, and when I say no, I feel obliged to explain why not, which can be quite difficult within an initial telephone call, so I decided to elaborate on the reasoning here.

 I was appointed by the Building Owner in 2017 and because the Adjoining Owner’s surveyor did not act effectively I served an ex parte Award in February 2018, the award was not appealed.
 The surveyor in question, David Turner, raised a complaint about me to RICS, CIOB, FPWS & P&T.